"The secret to success is to work harder than everyone else when you're young, save your money, and then take massive risks."

 Jason Calacanis's Legacy and Current Work

 At 55, Jason could coast.
 The Uber returns alone could fund multiple lifetimes of comfort.
-But Type 3s don't coast.
-They accelerate.
+He doesn't coast.

 Decoding Jason Through the Achiever Lens

-The Type 3 path isn't about pure ambition for its own sake.
+The Type 3 drive isn't about ambition for its own sake.
 It's about proving worthiness through accomplishment.
-Every exit, every investment, every podcast download is data in the equation: "Do I matter?"
+Every exit, every investment, every podcast download is data in the same equation: "Do I matter?"

 Disclaimer: This analysis of Jason Calacanis's Enneagram type is speculative, based on publicly available information, and may not reflect his actual personality type.